ShashankaNataraj/Juggernaut/README.md

 While some / all of these can be fixed with plugins / using different forks of VSCode, one question arises: Why bother?
 Why not build my own editor from the ground up instead of complaining about VSCode or webstorm or Vim?

 ## Why even compete with established editors out there?
 There are many editors out there, but this one is mine.
-And, I can learn Rust when implementing it ^_^
+And, I can learn Rust when implementing it :sunglasses:

 ## Objectives in order of priority
 - Fast & Lightweight: Do a few things, do them well.
 Do not try to compete with VSCode and Webstorm.
 Borrow only what makes the most sense productivity - wise.